Love Canal: Geography

-Early history
+Early history, canal dig, 1894–1940

 In 1890, William T. Love, a former railroad lawyer, prepared plans to construct a preplanned urban community of parks and residences on the shore of Lake Ontario.
 Love, who would become notorious for similar real-estate schemes later in life, claimed it would serve the area's burgeoning industries with much-needed hydroelectricity.
 He named the project Model City, New York.

-After 1892, Love's plan incorporated a shipping lane that would bypass Niagara Falls.
-He arranged backing from financial banks in New York City, Chicago, and England.
+After 1892, Love's plan incorporated a shipping lane that would bypass the Niagara River and its Niagara Falls, in direct competition with the existing Welland Canal to the west of the Niagara River; the canal would add a new water transportation route between Lake Erie and Lake Ontario.
+He arranged backing from banks in New York City, Chicago, and England.
 During October 1893, the first factory opened for business.
 In May 1894, work on the canal began.
 Steel companies and other manufacturers expressed interest in opening plants along Love Canal.
 Love began having a canal dug and built a few streets and houses.

 The Panic of 1893 caused investors to end sponsorship of the project.
 Then in 1906, environmental groups successfully lobbied Congress to pass a law, designed to preserve Niagara Falls, prohibiting the removal of water from the Niagara River.
 Only 1 mi of the canal was dug, about 50 ft wide and 10-40 ft deep, stretching northward from the Niagara River.

 The Panic of 1907 combined with the development of the transmission of electrical power over great distances, creating access to hydroelectric power far from water sources, proved disastrous for what remained of the Model City plan.
 The last piece of property owned by Love's corporation was lost to foreclosure and sold at public auction in 1910.
 By that point, Love himself was long gone; in 1897 he left the United States for England, before returning to attempt similar schemes in Washington, Illinois, and Delaware.

 With the project abandoned, the canal gradually filled with water.
 Local children swam there during summers and skated during the winters.
 In the 1920s, the city of Niagara Falls used the canal as a municipal landfill.

 Industry and tourism increased steadily throughout the first half of the 20th century due to a great demand for industrial products and the increased mobility of people to travel.
-Paper, rubber, plastics, petrochemicals, carbon insulators, and abrasives composed the city's major industries.
+Paper, rubber, plastics, petrochemicals, carbon insulators, and abrasives comprised the city's major industries.

 At the time of the dump's closure in 1952, Niagara Falls was experiencing prosperity, and the population had been expanding dramatically, growing by 31% in twenty years (1940–1960) from 78,020 to 102,394.